 Mastodon tooth fragments

-Misc tooth/enamel fragments
+Misc tooth fragments

 Not every tooth you find is complete.
 In fact, the vast majority of specimens are broken!
 Common tooth fragments include horse (pictured here at the top), mammoth, mastodon, deer, tapir (bottom left), llama, camel, peccary, beaver, capybara (bottom right), bison, ground sloth, alligator, giant armadillo, glyptodont, raccoon, rodent, and others.
 From browsers to grazers, carnivores to herbivores, and everything in between.